Where the Wild Things Are

 Ask Your Little Reader

-- Story & problem-solving: What do you think Max learned from his time with the Wild Things?
+- Story & problem-solving: Why do you think Max got sent to bed without eating?

-- Feelings & empathy: How do you think Max felt when he was sent to his room without supper?
+- Feelings & empathy: How do you think Max felt when he first arrived on the island of the Wild Things?